CueChaotic/Django_Capstone_Project_Quotient/README.md

       2.1.7 Run the following command to complete migrations (needed to run the Forum functionality):
             > python manage.py migrate

-      2.1.8 To run the site in Django, run the following command: python manage.py runserver This will give you a link to the site that can be opened in your web browser.
+      2.1.8 To run the site in Django, run the following command:
+            > python manage.py runserver
+            This will give you a link to the site that can be opened in your web browser.
             VOILA!
+You should now be able to browse the site.
             To shut the local server in your terminal, press Control + C.

       2.1.9 Deactivate your Virtual Environment by running: